bitlogik/uniblow/README.md

 SIG key slot.
 Uniblow will ask for the user PIN1 and use this key.

 Without backup, if you forget the PIN, or lost the OpenPGP device, there would be no way to recover your coins.
+Except if you initialized the PGP device on your own and uploaded a key pair.

 The Yubico 5 is a recommended OpenPGP device.